tgross/blog.0x74696d.com/content/posts/2021-02-13-small-design-up-front.md

 explored the problem well enough to learn what I wanted to learn, and set it aside for months.
 The RFC is like a well-written commit message for the project as a whole.

+[^1]: This series unfortunately had to be removed to due overreaching
+    GitHub account policy claims by my employer.